-Your mileage may, quite literally, vary, but here’s our path from Black to Yellow to Black.
+Your mileage may, quite literally, vary, but here’s our path from Black (Hills) to Yellow to Black.
 And by the way, almost every drive was scenic.
 When the map noted that a given route was scenic, it was even more beautiful.
-Thank goodness for breathtaking scenery and big skies because for every exciting activity (whitewater rafting! rock climbing!), we spent hours driving from place to place.
+Thank goodness for breathtaking scenery and big skies because, for every exciting activity (whitewater rafting! rock climbing!), we spent hours driving from place to place.

 What follows is brief overview.
 Let me know if you’d like to hear more about a given aspect of our trip out west.
 I could write a full post about any single day or activity.